Ask IONIC #2 – Contract Administration

 These are just some of the issues that we see day in and day out.

 You are ensuring with the architect that all of the design details and individual components of the construction are performed in a manner that is acceptable.

 The architect acts as the owner’s agent.
 We are here to protect the owner.

 Hope this clarifies the question for you.
 Should you have others, please submit them to us and we will add them to the list and post answers.
-Send all questions to email@example.com
+Feel free to contact us.

 We look forward to hearing from you.